-- C.103.1 Skate Canada Manitoba shall provide 50% of return airfare, as determined by Section Office, from Winnipeg to competition site for skaters representing Manitoba at: - i) Skate Canada Canadian Championships - C.103.2 Skate Canada Manitoba shall provide a percentage of the competition assistance budget, as determined by the Executive Committee, for Synchronized Skating teams representing Manitoba at: - i) Skate Canada Synchronized Nationals - C.103.3 Skate Canada Manitoba shall provide \$400.00 for top 1/3 final placement, or \$250.00 for top 2/3 final placement for skaters (individual skaters, which include Pre-Novice, Novice, in the four disciplines) representing Manitoba at: - i) Skate Canada Challenge - C.103.4 Skate Canada Manitoba shall provide a minimum of \$150 to all Junior and Senior skaters representing Manitoba, in all disciplines, who meet the qualifying standards as set out by Skate Canada, to the Skate Canada Challenge event.
-Skaters who achieve a top 2/3 placement at the event will have their funding increased to \$250.00, skaters who qualified for Skate Canada Canadian Championships will have their funding increased to \$400.00. - C.103.5 Skate Canada Manitoba shall be responsible for Section Chairman expenses not covered by Skate Canada at the Skate Canada Canadian Championships. - C.103.6 Whenever any of the competitions designated in C.103 are held within the boundaries of the Manitoba Section, competition assistance will be at the discretion of the Executive Committee.
+Skate Canada Manitoba shall provide 50% of return airfare, as determined by Section Office, from Winnipeg to competition site for skaters representing Manitoba at:

+i) Skate Canada Canadian Championships

+Skate Canada Manitoba shall provide a percentage of the competition assistance budget, as determined by the Executive Committee, for Synchronized Skating teams representing Manitoba at:

+i) Skate Canada Synchronized Nationals

+Skate Canada Manitoba shall provide \$400.00 for top 1/3 final placement, or \$250.00 for top 2/3 final placement for skaters (individual skaters, which include Pre-Novice, Novice, in the four disciplines) representing Manitoba at:

+i) Skate Canada Challenge

+Skate Canada Manitoba shall provide a minimum of \$150 to all Junior and Senior skaters representing Manitoba, in all disciplines, who meet the qualifying standards as set out by Skate Canada, to the Skate Canada Challenge event.
+Skaters who achieve a top 2/3 placement at the event will have their funding increased to \$250.00, skaters who qualified for Skate Canada Canadian Championships will have their funding increased to \$400.00.

+Skate Canada Manitoba shall be responsible for Section Chairman expenses not covered by Skate Canada at the Skate Canada Canadian Championships.

+Whenever any of the competitions designated in C.103 are held within the boundaries of the Manitoba Section, competition assistance will be at the discretion of the Executive Committee.

+C.103.7 For an athlete to be eligible for above funding they must be members in good standing of the current year's team structure as approved by the Executive of the Skate Canada Manitoba Board of Directors.

 C.104 Profit Share for Section Sponsored Events

+EFFECTIVE DATE: April 2016

+APPROVED DATE: April 2016

+C.104.1

-- C.104.1 Skate Canada Manitoba will share responsibilities with the Local Organizing Committee (LOC) in the areas of Registration, Publicity, Marketing, Finance, and Officials, as detailed in the Local Organizing Committee (LOC) Guidelines, for the following Championships: - i) Skate Canada Manitoba Sectional Championships - ii) Manitoba Open Free Skate - iii) STARSkate Provincial Championships - iv) Manitoba Synchronized Skating Championships - v) Crocus Invitational vii) Skate Canada Prairie Regional Synchronized Skating Championships when hosted by Skate Canada Manitoba.
+Skate Canad a Manitoba will share responsibilities with the Local

+Organizing Committee (LOC) in the areas of Registration, Publicity, Marketing, Finance, and Officials, as detailed in the Local Organizing Committee (LOC) Guidelines, for the following Championships: i)Skate Canada Manitoba Sectional Championships ii) Manitoba Open Free Skate vii) Skate Canada Prairie Regional Synchronized Skating Championships when hosted by Skate Canada Manitoba.